tszhong0411/honghong.me/CONTRIBUTING.md

 - `NEXT_PUBLIC_FLAG_ANALYTICS`: Umami analytics.
 - `NEXT_PUBLIC_FLAG_GUESTBOOK_NOTIFICATION`: Discord notification for guestbook.
 - `NEXT_PUBLIC_FLAG_LIKE_BUTTON`: Like button for blog posts.

+## Deployment

+This project contains two deployable applications:

+- Portfolio: Set root directory to `apps/web`
+- Documentation: Set root directory to `apps/docs`

+⚠️ **Important Note**: This repository is a personal project, not a template.
+Please do not deploy it directly to production environments.

 ## Conventional Commits